How to Design a Locker Room (Step-by-Step Guide)

 Step 5: Decide how lockers will be allocated

 Assigned lockers often suit workplaces and staff areas because users know exactly where they are going.
 Shared lockers can work well in public environments, but they need a more intuitive arrangement because users will choose from what they see first.
-That can create hotspots near entrances if the room is not balanced carefully.

 Step 6: Choose the right locker type and size